 Applicants to the South Arts State Fellowships program, and by extension the South Arts Southern Prize, must meet the following eligibility requirements:

 The following categories describe all of the types of visual arts eligible for this year’s program.
 We ask you to select the category that best describes the pieces you are submitting.
 These categorizations are only for South Arts’ internal use; the jurors will not know which category the applicant identified, and there are no limits or quotas for any category.
-If you wish to submit images of work that does not all fit within one of these categories, please check Multidisciplinary.
+If you feel that your work does not fit within a single category, please select Multidisciplinary.

-Artists applying in the visual arts must choose only one of these categories under which they submit their work.
+Artists must choose only one of these categories under which they submit their work.
 Only one application per artist per award period is accepted.
 Artists who are awarded a South Arts State Fellowship are ineligible to apply for another fellowship for six years.
-The winner and finalist of the South Arts Prize may not re-apply for a period of 10 years.
+The winner and finalist of the Southern Prize may not re-apply for a period of 10 years.

-The group of nine State Fellows will be selected by a national jury, and a second national jury will select the Southern Prize Winner and Finalist.
+The group of nine State Fellows will be selected through a two-tiered selection process by a national jury.
+A second national jury will select the Southern Prize Winner and Finalist.
 The jurors will make their selections based on artistic excellence that reflects and represents the diversity of the region.

-Artists will receive notifications of their award status by January 31, 2020.
-State Fellowships will be awarded as $5,000 cash prizes, and will be disbursed at the awards ceremony.
-The awards are non-matching.
+Artists will receive notifications of their award status by late March, 2021.
+State Fellowships will be awarded as $5,000 cash prizes and will be disbursed at the awards ceremony.
+The awards are unrestricted and non-matching.

-Winners of the South Arts State Fellowships are required to attend the South Arts State Fellowship & Prize awards ceremony, which will take place in May 2020 in Columbus, Georgia to receive their cash prizes.
+Winners of the South Arts State Fellowships are required to attend the South Arts State Fellowship & Prize awards ceremony, which will take place in or around May 2021 (location TBA) to receive their cash prizes.
 Winners’ travel and accommodations for the awards ceremony will be paid for.
 One round-trip flight (or rental car coverage) and one hotel room will be provided, booked by South Arts.
 This offer does not extend to any of the winners’ guests.

-The winners of the State Fellowships (and, therefore, the South Arts Southern Prize winner and finalist) will have their work included in an exhibit in Columbus opening in May 2020.
-The majority of the work represented in the submitted work samples should be available for exhibition, arriving at the exhibit location by March 1, 2020.
+The winners of the State Fellowships (and, therefore, the South Arts Southern Prize winner and finalist) will have their work included in an exhibition opening in or around May 2021.
+The majority of the work represented in the submitted work samples should be available for exhibition beginning late March 2021.
 South Arts will assume the costs of shipping.

 There is no requirement for how Fellowship and Prize winners use their awards.
 South Arts hopes the money would go towards pursuit of artistic achievement, but winners are not required to submit their use of the funds for approval.
-The funds are expected to be used between May 18, 2020 and June 30, 2021.
-State Fellowship and South Arts Southern Prize winners should note that the award money constitutes taxable income, and should file accordingly.
-Fellowship and Prize winners should expect to write a one-page final report and submit images (if appropriate) on how they used the fellowship winnings.
+The funds are expected to be used between May 2021 and June 30, 2022.
+State Fellowship and South Arts Southern Prize winners should note that the award money constitutes taxable income and should file accordingly.
+Fellowship and Prize winners are expected to write a one-page final report and submit images (if appropriate) on how they used the fellowship winnings.

-Additional exposure—in the form of speaking engagements, increased publicity, and more opportunities to display work through South Arts—can be reasonably expected by South Arts Prize winners.
+Additional exposure—in the form of speaking engagements, increased publicity, and more opportunities to display work through South Arts—can be reasonably expected by South Arts Southern Prize recipients.

 Have a question about the guidelines or priorities above?
 It may be address in our Southern Prize and State Fellowships FAQ.Read the FAQ